Pedal past the pumps and TravelGreen!

 Join our February and September bike to work challenges!
-Log your miles for a chance to win a prize as either an individual or a workplace team.
-Trips on your bike trips that count on Shift Your Commute should be transportation trips, not leisure rides.
+Log your miles for a chance to win prizes as either an individual or a workplace team.
+Bike trips that count on Shift Your Commute should be transportation trips, not leisure rides.
 Please note that you must log your miles by 8:00 pm on the last day of the month.

 The City of St. Louis presents the region’s first full-service bike commuter facility!
 Begin your day with a healthy, environmentally friendly commute to work.
 The Downtown Bicycle Station offers secure 20-hour access and features more than 100 bike racks, showers and locker rooms, ideal for cyclists commuting to work or looking to exercise on their lunch break.

 For more information and to become a member, visit www.downtownbicyclestation.org.

 Want to bike more but don't feel comfortable doing so?
 Do you ride regularly, but would like to fine tune your riding skills?
 Whether you are considering commuting to work by bike or simply wan to learn more about how to ride safely, Trailnet has just the class for you!
 Trailnet offers hands-on classes on how to ride as visibly, predictably, and safely as possible.